 - Ultrasound is the preferred imaging modality for the diagnosis and monitoring of pregnant women and their unborn babies.

 - Ultrasound provides real-time imaging, making it a good tool for guiding minimally invasive procedures such as needle biopsies and fluid aspiration.

-- Pelvic ultrasound can help to identify and evaluate a variety of urinary and reproductive system disorders in both sexes without even the minimal risks associated with x-ray exposure.
+- Pelvic ultrasound can help to identify and evaluate a variety of urinary and reproductive system disorders in both sexes without x-ray exposure.

 - For standard diagnostic ultrasound, there are no known harmful effects on humans.

 What are the limitations of Pelvic Ultrasound Imaging?

 Ultrasound waves are disrupted by air or gas; therefore ultrasound is not an ideal imaging technique for air-filled bowel or organs obscured by the bowel.
 In most cases, barium exams, CT scanning, and MRI are the methods of choice in such a setting.

 Large patients are more difficult to image by ultrasound because greater amounts of tissue attenuate (weaken) the sound waves as they pass deeper into the body.